Assistant General Manager/Alternate Governor

-Sherman, 43, works with Executive Vice President of Hockey Operations Joe Sakic in managing the day-to-day business operations of the team and will continue to be in charge of contract negotiations.
+Sherman, 44, works with Executive Vice President/General Manager Joe Sakic in managing the day-to-day business operations of the team.

-Over the last four seasons, the Avalanche’s drafts have included Matt Duchene as the third overall pick in 2009 and Gabriel Landeskog as the second overall choice in 2011.
+Over the last five seasons, the Avalanche’s drafts have included Matt Duchene as the third overall pick in 2009 and Gabriel Landeskog as the second overall choice in 2011.
 Duchene went on to become a Calder Trophy finalist that next year while Landeskog went on to win the Calder in 2011-12.
+The club also selected Nathan MacKinnon No. 1 overall in 2013, and the forward went on to also win the Calder Trophy in 2013-14.

 Sherman was instrumental in launching the Avalanche’s affiliation with the Lake Erie Monsters in 2006, and the American Hockey League franchise continues to rank among the league’s best in attendance.